Fix a Sticking or Misaligned Kitchen Cabinet Drawer

 Kitchen drawers take a beating.
 They get yanked open, slammed shut, loaded unevenly, and used dozens of times a day.
 After a few years, that smooth glide becomes a rough stick, or the drawer hangs crooked and binds halfway out.
 The good news: this is almost never a structural failure.
 It's almost always a maintenance issue hiding in the slides and mounting brackets.
 The fix is straightforward—clean, adjust, and lubricate.
 You'll know you got it right when the drawer rolls open and closed with a single-finger push and closes parallel to the cabinet frame.

-- Clean the drawer slides and tracks.
+2. Sweep Out Hidden Gunk.
 Inspect the metal slides on the drawer itself and the tracks mounted inside the cabinet.
 Wipe both with a dry cloth to remove dust, crumbs, and buildup.
 For stubborn grime, use a soft brush or old toothbrush.
 Pay special attention to the rollers or ball bearings if visible—they accumulate kitchen dust.
 Wipe the cabinet-side tracks clean as well.

-- Inspect slides for damage or wear.
+3. Spot Damage Before Fixing.
 Look closely at the slides and rollers.
 Check for dents, bent metal, or worn plastic wheels.
 If a roller is visibly flat-spotted or a slide is severely bent, the slide assembly likely needs replacing.
 If the slides look intact, move forward with realignment.
 Minor dings don't usually cause sticking unless they're in the ball-bearing path.

-- Check and adjust vertical level.
+5. Level It Horizontally.
 Push the drawer in and out smoothly a few times.
 If it still binds or the front angles up or down, the vertical alignment is off.
 Pull the drawer out again and look at the mounting bolts on the cabinet side.
 Loosen slightly and use a level or your eye to ensure the slide is perfectly horizontal.
 Small adjustments—even a quarter-inch—change how the drawer rides.
 Tighten once level.

-- Lubricate the slides with silicone spray.
+6. Spray and Glide Smooth.
 Once the drawer is aligned and clean, apply silicone-based lubricant to the slides.
 Spray a light coat on the metal track surfaces and the sides of the drawer slides where they contact.
 Avoid oil-based or WD-40-style lubricants—they attract dust.
 Slide the drawer in and out several times to distribute the lubricant evenly.
 Wipe away excess with a cloth to prevent the slides from becoming a dust magnet.

-- Test the drawer and fine-tune if needed.
+7. One-Finger Open Test.
 Close the drawer fully and open it slowly.
 It should glide smoothly and close without jamming.
 Push it open with one finger—it shouldn't require force.
 If it still sticks at a specific point, the drawer is making contact somewhere.
 Pull it out and look for rub marks on the drawer sides or bottom.
 If you see marks, loosen the mounting bolts again and shift the slide slightly away from the rub spot.
 Retighten and retest.